solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 ## Eat it up

 Currently we consume our schemas only from Clojure or ClojureScript code.
 We do this by...
-1. Fetching the OpenAPI defintion via our REST API
+1. Fetching the OpenAPI definition via our REST API
 2. Translating it back into EDN
 3. Processing our custom extensions (`import` and `enum`)
 4. Feeding the processed and evaluated schemas to [Data Spec](https://github.com/metosin/spec-tools), which...